gregttn/GTToast/README.md

 * contentInsets: UIEdgeInsets

 Allows you to specify the padding of the toast.
-Default UIEdgeInsets(top: 3.0, left: 3.0, bottom: 3.0, right: 3.0)
+Default: *UIEdgeInsets(top: 3.0, left: 3.0, bottom: 3.0, right: 3.0)*

 * cornerRadius: CGFloat